csd1100/terrainium/README.md

     - `-s|--session-id <session_id>` - specify session for which status is to be fetched.
   - `-h|--help` - shows help.

+  - **NOTE**
-  - **NOTE** - The `-b|--biome <biome_name>` argument for all supported commands following is the behavior:
+    - The `-b|--biome <biome_name>` argument for all supported commands following is the behavior:
       - if not specified `default-biome` will be selected.
       - if there is no `default-biome`, then main terrain will be used.
       - if value `none` is passed main terrain will be used regardless of other biome definitions.
       - if biome with name `biome_name` is not present error will be thrown.
+    - The `--active` argument is useful when terrainium shell is active, but user is in a different directory that has terrain defined.
+      - The commands that provide `--active` flag by default try to use terrain for current directory rather than activated terrain in current shell session.

 - Options:
   - `--create-config` - creates a config file at location: